pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ![Page titled 'Modify product: Tour ticket' with the 'Requirements' tab open.
 The 'Default duration (minutes)' is '90'.
 The 'Default quota size' is '30'.
 The box 'Allow customers to book before resources are scheduled' is checked.
 Under 'Requirements', the resource type 'Guide' is selected with an 'Amount' of '1'.](../assets/screens/resources-scheduling/product-requirements.png "Modify product—Requirements")

-In the "Default duration (minutes)" field, enter the time resources will typically be booked for.
+In the "Default duration (minutes)" field, enter the time for which resources will typically be booked.
 For instance, if a tour usually takes 90 minutes, enter `90`.
 This field is optional, but if you want to use the [Quick entry](resources-and-scheduling.md#quick-entry) feature, then you need to enter a number here.